Vendicated/Vencord/README.md

 - NotificationTitle by Kyuuhachi
 - NotifyUserChanges by D3SOX
 - OnePingPerDM by ProffDea
-- PhilsBetterMicrophone by Philhk
-- PhilsBetterScreenshare by Philhk and walrus
-- PhilsPluginLibrary by Philhk
 - PlatformSpoofer by Drag
 - PurgeMessages by bhop and nyx
 - QuestCompleter by HappyEnderman, SerStars, thororen